 I think it would be a better idea to define what you want your style to be first (whether it be classic, girly, rocker/punk, bohemian etc.) and pick out a few interesting/unique key pieces that you really like that suit the style you want.
 Then work on getting the basics that will fit in with the style you want to stick to and that will go with what you’ve already chosen.
 That way when it comes to developing your style further later on you’ll have your basics but also have something more interesting to fall back on when you can’t afford new clothes.

 One more thing….if you’re planning to spend under $300, then don’t buy your stuff from American Apparel.
 Yes their quality is good but your money won’t go far at all.
-I doubt it would even cover your basics, nevermind giving you money to spend on less basic clothing too.posted over 3 years ago
+I doubt it would even cover your basics, nevermind giving you money to spend on less basic clothing too.posted about 4 years ago